Champagne's campaign is underway but he may need more than just his global diplomatic and footballing experience to get him elected as FIFA president.

 Champagne was born in Paris, France in June 1958, and was a Saint-Etienne supporter from the age of 11.
 However, having been sent to school in Catalunya by his parents, he is also a fan and socio of Barcelona.

-After first at Fifa as International Advisor to President Sepp Blatter, he became known as a key ally of the Swiss.
-However, after being overlooked for the role of Secretary General in 2007 in favour of Jerome Valcke, Champagne was given the less important job of Director of International Relations.
+After first being at FIFA as International Advisor to President Sepp Blatter, he became known as a key ally of the Swiss.
+However, after being overlooked for the role of Secretary General in 2007 in favor of Jerome Valcke, Champagne was given the less important job of Director of International Relations.

 He has now spent 27 of the last 31 years living and working outside of his native France, calling four different continents his home at various times and visiting a total of over 150 countries.

 Pele & Blatter | The Brazilian is backing Champagne to succeed the current president

 |KEY ISSUES TO NEGOTIATE

 Having become known as a Blatterite during his spell at FIFA, there are serious question marks over Champagne's ability to distance himself from the current perception of the governing body as an outdated organization.

 But beyond that, he was unable to promise that he will remain in the running for the presidency should Blatter decide to stand for re-election.
 The inference is that Blatter is intending to retire after his current mandate, but any change of stance would result in Champagne reviewing his own candidacy.